How to Accept Recurring Payments With 7 Top Payment Processors

 - Chargeback fee: $20

-There are two main ways to accept recurring payments with PayPal: invoices and subscriptions.
-Either way, the first step to accepting recurring payments is to open a free PayPal business account.
+PayPal can accept automatic recurring payments in two ways: invoices and subscriptions.
+In both setups, the first step to accepting recurring payments is to open a free PayPal business account.
 PayPal also provides lower fees for nonprofits, which can be helpful for nonprofits setting up a subscription donation program.

 When creating a subscription, you’ll need to enter the type of product or service and choose how you want the subscription billing cycle to work—subscribers can pay the same rate each cycle or a variable rate based on the quantity of a product.